UTAH

 Touch down in Grand Junction, the closest gateway to Moab and the Colorado River.
 GLA staff will greet you upon your arrival, and our group will drive together to the first Home Base for the “land portion” of your program.
 You’ll stay in lodge-style accommodations at a campground, allowing you to start getting closer to nature.
 Tonight we’ll get to know each other and prepare for the next week and a half!

-Days 2-3: Forest Service & Restoration
+Days 2-3: Land-Based: Forest Service & Restoration

 The mission of the National Forest Service is to sustain the health, diversity, and productivity of the Nation’s forests and grasslands to meet the needs of present and future generations.
 We will support the Forest Service in the pursuit of this mission by supporting projects that meet the needs of the Moab region at the time of our arrival.
 This may include supporting ongoing projects focused on trail maintenance, fixing erosion issues, wildfire management, native species propagation or invasive species removal to support the restoration of ecological communities around the Moab area.